elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 ## Chapter 13 - Black-Scholes-Merton Model

+- Assumptions
+  - The assumption in equation (13.1) implies that the stock price at any future time has a lognormal distribution.
+  - Volatility on the underlying is known and constant
   - price of a European call option as the time step tends to Zero
   - mean \mu is the expected return and \sigma is volatility
   - Delta S / S is the stock return which is normal distributed

 ### Lognormal Property